K-miran/HESVAT/README.md

 For instance, run the test program with different inputs:
 ```
-./foo task2 24 0 500 1
+./test task2 24 0 500 1
 ```

 ### Task 3: Example Run
-The following list of command-line arguments is required after the name of the test program (`foo`):
+The following list of command-line arguments is required after the name of the test program (`test`):
 - Type of Task
 - Number of threads
 - Encoding type (e.g., 0, 1)